premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -------------

-8. What are the three most important traits for a leader to possess?
+8.What are the three most important traits for a leader to possess?
 OR
 What are the 3 main characteristics of a leader?